William P. Lyon: Later years

 After his retirement from the Supreme Court, Justice Lyon was appointed to the State Board of Control of State Charitable, Penal, and Reformatory Institutions.
 He became President of that board in 1898, and served in that capacity until 1903, when he resigned to move to California, where his daughter resided.

-He died in California, in 1913, and was buried at Oak Hill Memorial Park, in San Jose.
+He died at his daughter's home in the Edenvale neighborhood of San Jose, California on April 4, 1913, and was buried at Oak Hill Memorial Park.